 The McKee Botanical Garden in Vero Beach, FL, closed for several days after Hurricane Irma.
-It is reopening on Tuesday, September 19, even as debris from the hurricane continues to be cleared.
+It reopened on Tuesday, September 19, even as debris from the hurricane continues to be cleared.

 In Gotha, FL, Nehrling Gardens reports that Hurricane Irma devastated many historic trees and plants.
 Gardeners, volunteers, and arborists are working to repair the damage as much as possible.
-The gardens are closed to the public and donations are requested.
+The gardens are closed to the public and donations the Nehrling Society's Fallen Giants Tree Fund are requested.

 Initial report on the impact of Hurricane Harvey, September 8: